-If you’re a construction subcontractor living and working in the UK, we’ve got some good news for you: you may be due a tax refund.
+If you’re a construction subcontractor living and working in the UK, we’ve got some good news for you: you may be entitled to reclaim money withheld under the Construction Industry Scheme (CIS).

 What is the Construction Industry Scheme?